 - 1. Cardinal Newman School is a member of the St Alban Catholic Academies Trust and is promoted by the Diocese of Northampton through the Duns Scotus Trust. - 2.
 The St Alban Catholic Academies Trust (SACAT) is responsible for determining and administering the policy relating to the admission of pupils to the school.
-It is guided in that responsibility by the requirements of the law, the advice of the Diocesan Trustee, and its duty to the school and the Catholic community. - 3.
-In accord with the provisions of Regulation 49 of the Education (School Government) Regulations 1999, the Trust has delegated responsibility for determining admissions to its Admissions Committee with regard to the school. - 4.
+It is guided in that responsibility by the requirements of the law, the advice of the Diocesan Trustee, and its duty to the school and the Catholic community. - In accord with the provisions of Regulation 49 of the Education (School Government) Regulations 1999, the Trust has delegated responsibility for determining admissions to its Admissions Committee with regard to the school. - 4.
 The ethos of Cardinal Newman Catholic School is based on Christian Gospel values and the teachings of the Roman Catholic Church.
-We ask parents applying for a place here to respect this ethos and its importance to the school community.
-This does not affect the rights of parents who are not of the Roman Catholic faith to apply for and be considered for a place here. - 5.
+We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place in accordance with the admission arrangements. - 5.
 The Academy Trust primarily serves all the parishes of Luton, Houghton Regis and Dunstable. - 6.
-Having consulted the other local admission authorities in accordance with legal requirements, the Trust has set as its planned admissions number 270 for the school year commencing September 2020. - 7.
-Parents wishing to apply for a place in the school for their child beginning September 2020 must complete the Local Authority (LA) application form and the supplementary admission form (Appendix 2) for Catholic Schools in Luton and return same to the LA by no later than 31st October 2019.
-It must be carefully noted that all applications must be submitted on that form or made online and all applications will be considered at the same time.
-Allocation letters will be issued on or just after 2nd March 2020. - 8.
+Having consulted the other local admission authorities in accordance with legal requirements, the Trust has set as its planned admissions number at 288 for the school year commencing September 2021. - 7.
+Parents wishing to apply for a place in the school for their child beginning September 2021 must complete the Local Authority (LA) application form and the supplementary admission form (Appendix 2) for Catholic Schools in Luton and return same to the LA by no later than 31st October 2020.
+It must be carefully noted that all applications must be submitted on that form or made on-line and all applications will be considered at the same time.
+Allocation letters will be issued on or just after 1st March 2021. - 8.
 The Admissions Committee of the Academy Trust will consider all applications made in accordance with the criteria set out below without reference to the ability or aptitude of the child.
 All applications will be considered on an equal preference basis.